 Additionally, if your old unit still uses Freon, you’ll want to replace it.
 In the United States, you cannot import or produce R-22 (Freon®) as of January 2020.
 As the supply of R-22 dwindles, it will become more expensive to replace.
 Today’s units now use the more environmentally-friendly R-410A as the refrigerant.

 Replacing your AC unit doesn’t have to be stressful!
 Aspire Heating & Cooling offers a range of cooling systems, including heat pumps and ductless options.
 As a Trane authorized dealer, we offer a 10-year parts and labor warranty with a lifetime craftsmanship guarantee.
 This is one of the strongest in the business!
-Plus, we offer financing options to meet your budget.
+Plus, we offer financing options to qualified customers to meet your budget.

 Don’t Panic If You Find Your AC Fan Not Spinning